dokalal/GnanaPath/README.md

  <h2> ToDo list </h2>

-We have lot of todo list for this project and will be updating upcoming features.
+We have lot of todo list for this project and will be updating in this section.

+- pyspark-based graph engine